zhibailin/MasteringEnglish/09-The-Internet-Has-Massively-Broadened-Career-Possibilities.md

 So, [[given that]] each person has different skillsets, different interests, different obsessions.
 And it’s ~~that~~ [[diversity]] that becomes a creative [[superpower]].
 So, each person can be creatively [[superb]] __at__ their own unique thing.

+But [[before]], that didn’t matter.
+Because if you were living in a little fishing [[village]] in Italy, like your fishing village didn’t necessarily need your completely unique skill, and you had to [[conform]] to just the few jobs that were available.
+__But now today__ you can be completely unique.